metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 - Displays the direction of the communication
 - The options available are SEND, RECEIVE, FORWARD, and UNKNOWN

-For more information see [Interpreting the Windows Firewall Log](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc758040(v=ws.10))
+For more information see [Interpreting the Windows Firewall Log][firewall logs]

 ## Conversion of parameter direction